Environmental Engineering Science

 • A maximum of 4 units of physical education from any school attended will count towards the 120 units.

-• Passed (P) grades may account for no more than one third of the total units completed at UC Berkeley, Fall Program for Freshmen (FPF), UC Education Abroad Program (UCEAP), or UC Berkeley Washington Program (UCDC) toward the 120 overall minimum unit requirement.
+• Passed (P) grades may account for no more than one third of the total units completed at UC Berkeley, Fall Program for First Semester (FPF), UC Education Abroad Program (UCEAP), or UC Berkeley Washington Program (UCDC) toward the 120 overall minimum unit requirement.
 Transfer credit is not factored into the limit.
 This includes transfer units from outside of the UC system, other UC campuses, credit-bearing exams, as well as UC Berkeley Extension XB units.

 Normal Progress

 Students in the College of Engineering must enroll in a full-time program and make normal progress each semester toward their declared major.
-Students who fail to achieve normal academic progress shall be subject to dismissal.
+Students who fail to achieve normal academic progress shall be subject to suspension or dismissal.
 (Note: Students with official accommodations established by the Disabled Students' Program, with health or family issues, or with other reasons deemed appropriate by the dean may petition for an exception to normal progress rules.)

 UC and Campus Requirements